PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-06 10:57:35
+Last updated: 2024-04-06 10:58:41
-Random Quote: You're not gonna believe this because it usually never happens, but I made a mistake! - Rick Sanchez
+Random Quote: If you don't make it back, there's one thing that I need to tell you... - Klaus Hargreeves